galacticcouncil/Basilisk-XCM/README.md

 <br>Note: When using these functions we need to know what assets the destination parachain accepts as eligible to pay the fees
 </p>
 <p>
-Method1(rococo_transfer_currency) is the simplest of all to use as only the destination parachain code, account to send BSX to and amount are required
+Method1(rococo_transfer_currency) is the simplest of all to use, as only the destination parachain code, account to send BSX to, and amount are required
 </p>
 <p>
-Method2(rococo_transfer_currencyWithFee) is tvery similar to Method1(rococo_transfer_currency) but with the added argument of stating the fees we want to pass along with the XCM transfer
+Method2(rococo_transfer_currencyWithFee) is very similar to Method1(rococo_transfer_currency) but with the added argument of stating the fees we want to pass along with the XCM transfer
 </p>

 > TIP: Find the code block below and comment  rococo_transfer_Asset_FromParachainToParachain and uncomment any other Method to see the XCM transaction